drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 Now that we have created our Tic-Tac-Toe RL system, we can attempt to train a policy to be the best Tic-Tac-Toe player ever.
 At the start of training, the policy will play random moves, but as the policy obtains more experience, it will learn to exploit the reward function.

-For Pokémon, we will similarly breakdown the game.
+For Pokémon, we will similarly break down the game.
 Let's dig in.